 Take advantage of a crowd-free New York this summer with these fabulous nearby finds.

-For Midtown convenience and dazzling elegance, enjoy a stay at Forbes Travel Guide Five-Star Baccarat Hotel and Residences.
+For Midtown convenience and dazzling elegance, enjoy a stay at Forbes Travel Guide Five-Star Baccarat Hotel New York.
 It’s opulence all the way here — accommodations are all appointed with the finest linens, marble, high-tech room controls and, of course, Baccarat crystal stemware and accents.

 The hotel features a fabulous indoor pool (complete with daybeds and cabanas inspired by the Côte d’Azur) as well as the ultra-luxe Spa de La Mer.
 From silk walls to gleaming crystal chandeliers, the glitz is sure to impress.
 We highly recommend enjoying the hotel’s French-inspired afternoon tea, which features amazing specialty blends brewed by a tea sommelier and comes with chef-selected snacks.